Binance Market Update (2022-08-16)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include SPELL, INJ, and DOGE, up by 17%, 16%, and 14%, respectively.
+Market outperformers include SPELL, BTCST, and JASMY, up by 20%, 14%, and 9%, respectively.

 Top stories of the day: